|Date:||21 October 2021|

 |Location:||Beit Fajjar, West Bank|

-On 21 October 2021, a 17-year-old minor from Beit Fajjar was arrested by Israeli soldiers from home at 3:00 a.m.
-He reports briefly consulting with a lawyer on the phone prior to interrogation and being informed of his basic legal rights under Israeil military law.
+On 21 October 2021, a 17-year-old minor from Beit Fajjar was arrested by Israeli soldiers from home at 3:00 a.m. and accused of throwing Molotov cocktails.
+He reports ill treatment.
+He reports being informed of his basic legal rights under Israeil military law.
 He was sentenced to 50 days in prison and fined NIS 2,000.
 He also received a suspended sentence.

 I was arrested form home at around 3:00 a.m.
 I was asleep when I heard loud banging at our front door just as my sister came to alert me.
 My father rushed to open the door before it was broken down and about 10 Israeli soldiers entered our home.